danrlu/nextflow_cheatsheet/README.md

 # Useful tips to get started with Nextflow
+(Please report errors in Issues.
+Thank you!)

 ### The working directory
 - Each parallel execution of a process happens in its own temporary working directory.
-- It is the folder named like `/path_to_tmp/4d9c3b333734a5b63d66f0bc0cfcdc` Nextflow points you to when there is error.
-One can find the folder path in the .nextflow.log or in the report.html.
-It contains the error log that could be useful for debugging.
+- It is the folder named like `/path_to_tmp/4d9c3b333734a5b63d66f0bc0cfcdc` that Nextflow points you to when there is error.
+One can find the path in the .nextflow.log or in the report.html.
+This folder contains the error log that could be useful for debugging.
-- This folder only contains files (usually symlinks, see next point) from the input channel, so it's maximumly isolated from the rest of ones files.
+- This folder only contains files (usually in form of symlinks, see below) from the input channel, so it's maximumly isolated from the rest of the file system.
-- This folder will also contains all output files (unless directed to elsewhere), and only those specified in the output channels and `publishDir` will be moved or copied to the `publishDir`.
+- This folder will also contain all output files (unless directed to elsewhere), and only those specified in the output channels and `publishDir` will be moved or copied to the `publishDir`.
+- This is imporatnt to keep in mind when the script section involves changing folders, such as:
-- Knowing this, if there is `cd` in the script section, it will leave the working directory.
-The output files will get written to the folder that was `cd` into, but Nextflow will not be able to find output files in working directory to put in `publishDir`.
+  - if there is `cd` in the `"""` script section `"""`, it will go outside of the working directory and can no longer use files from the input channels.
+The output files will get written to the folder that was `cd` into, so Nextflow will not be able to find output files in working directory to put in `publishDir`.
+  - with `Rmarkdown::knit( knit_root_dir = "folder/" )`, rmarkdown will knit, look for input files and write out files in respect to the `knit_root_dir` (which defaults to location of the .rmd file), but the markdown report itself (.pdf or .html) will be generated where the .rmd is.
+Among them, only files in Nextflow working directory can go to output channel.
 - Run `nextflow clean -f` in the excecution folder to clean up the working directories.

+### The relative path to Nextflow
+- Throughout Nextflow scripts, one can use
+  - `${workflow.projectDir}` to refer to where the script (usually main.nf) locates.
+For example `Rscript ${workflow.projectDir}/bin/task.R`
+  - `${workflow.launchDir}` to refer to where the script is ran from.

 ### What really happens with path("A.txt")
 - `path(A)` is the same as `file(A)`. `tuple` is the same as `set`.
 It's recommended to use `path` and `tuple` with newer versions.
 - `Channel.from( "path/A.txt" )` will put `path/A.txt` as is into the channel, whereas `Channel.fromPath( "path/A.txt" )` will create a symlink named `A.txt` linking to `path/A.txt` into the working directory.
 - This is the same as `val("A.txt")` and `file("A.txt")`.
 When one declares `input: file("A.txt")`, Nextflow actually creates a symlink named `A.txt` linking to `path/A.txt` in the working directory, so it can be accessed within the working directory by the script `cat A.txt` without specifying a path.
+- Note if one does `Channel.fromPath( "A.txt" )` without specifying a path, Nextflow will assume it is in the project folder.

 ### path("A.txt") vs. path(A)
 - With `input: path("A.txt")` one can refer to it in the script as `A.txt`
 - With `input: path(A)` one can refer to A in the script as `$A`
 - `path( )` and `path " "` are generally exchangale.
-Exception is (tip from [@danielecook](https://github.com/danielecook)):
+Exception is (tip from [@danielecook](https://github.com/danielecook), tested in Nextflow 20.01.0):
   - if not in a tuple, use `input: path “input.tsv”`
   - if in a tuple, use `input: tuple path(“input1.tsv”), path(“input2.tsv”)`
-  - this is one of the mysterious errors hopefully will get fixed soon.
+  - this is one of the mysterious errors that may get fixed soon.

 ### DLS2 vs DLS1
 - In DSL1, each channel can only be used once.